Formats and Prices

 - "This book is a lifeline to the exhausted treading water in an ocean of loss.
 Much like its author it is smart, kind, honest and without judgement.
 Anyone living with loss will find expert guidance and hope here." —Steve Leder, New York Times bestselling author of For You When I am Gone, and The Beauty of What Remains

-- “If you don’t have a therapist on speed dial—or even if you do—Gina Moffa’s Moving On Doesn’t Mean Letting Go will walk with you through the disorienting and devastating experience that is grief.
-Moffa shares important information on the mind-body connection as it relates to the grief experience, helping us understand how important it is to listen to what our bodies are trying to tell us.
-Not to be missed!”—Jenny Lisk, author of Future Widow and host of the Widowed Parent Podcast
+- “If you don’t have a therapist on speed dial—or even if you do—this book is un-missable.
+Moffa shares important information on the mind-body connection as it relates to the grief experience, helping us understand how important it is to listen to what our bodies are trying to tell us.”—Jenny Lisk, author of Future Widow and host of the Widowed Parent Podcast

 - “With the keen clinical insights of a veteran trauma therapist and the embodied wisdom of a grieving daughter, Gina Moffa offers us a book that feels like a hand reaching out in the dark.
 This book is a gift to all grievers and those who are hoping to become better supporters.”—Meghan Riordan Jarvis, MA, LCSW, clinical psychotherapist, host of the "Grief is My Side Hustle" podcast

-- “This book is a big fat hug for anyone navigating the waves of grief.”—Meaghan B. Murphy, author of Your Fully Charged Life & Editor in Chief of Woman’s Day
+- “This book is a big fat hug for anyone navigating the waves of grief.”—Meaghan B. Murphy, author of Your Fully Charged Life and Editor in Chief of Woman’s Day

 - "Moving On Doesn't Mean Letting Go gets to the heart of the grief experience for our modern day.
-I can't recommend this book enough to anyone who needs guidance, support, care, and understanding on this painful journey, as well as the ones who will love them through it."—Karen Chinca, LICSW-CEDS-2, Diplomate, Academy of Cognitive Therapy
+I can't recommend this book enough to anyone who needs guidance, support, care, and understanding on this painful journey."—Karen Chinca, LICSW-CEDS-2, Diplomate, Academy of Cognitive Therapy

 - On Sale